dfinity/motoko/design/WhitePaper.md

 The ability to link compiled modules together would also be a first step towards supporting the import of modules written in other languages than Motoko, such as Rust.

 Unfortunately, though, this is a more difficult problem than linking modules compiled in the same language, since the data types, memory management, and calling conventions used by different languages are rarely compatible.
 Supporting cross-language calls requires a suitable ABI agreed upon by different Wasm compilers, which in turn requires some kind of standard.
 There is work on a proposal ([interface types](https://github.com/WebAssembly/interface-types/blob/main/proposals/interface-types/Explainer.md)) for Wasm that could be the basis of such a mechanism, but it's not ready yet.

+Wasm component model offers a solution for secure intra-canister language interop on the IC.

 #### On-chain Linking